YifanShenSZ/Columbus7-Extension/README.md

 5. Alpha value, contraction coefficients

 ### MCSCF
-MCSCF is a nonlinear optimization problem, so may easily be trapped into local minimum.
-Symptoms are:
+MCSCF is a nonlinear optimization problem, so may easily be trapped into local minimum, e.g.:
 * For symmetric molecule, molecular orbital may lose symmetry if not explicitly using symmetry
-* With converged molecular orbital as initial guess, result may differ after rotating the molecule

 ### MRCI
 #### Computation cost